FutureGadgetLaboratory-FGL/Logic_Builder/Intermediate/INDEX.md

 ### 39. Write a program to delete an element from the nth position of a list.

 ### 40. Write a program to delete an element from the nth position of an array.

+### 41. Make a game: Guess the hidden number.